Morazajuan/String-Manipulation-Exercises/README.md

 # String-Manipulation-Exercises

+How to run:
+main method is found in StringManipulationExercises.java

 Create a new JAVA Strings JAVA String Project in IDE:

 1. Create Vowels class in JAVA then do the following: